-POLST is not for everyone.
-Only patients with serious illness or frailty, for whom a health care professional would not be surprised if they died within one year, should have a POLST Form.
-For these patients, their current health status indicates the need for standing medical orders.
-For healthy patients, an Advance Directive is an appropriate tool for making future end-of-life care wishes known to loved ones.
-Click here for more information about the difference between POLST and Advance Directives.
+For these POLST-appropriate patients, their current health status indicates the need for standing medical orders.
+For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.